openstack/openstack-ansible/doc/source/admin/maintenance-tasks/rabbitmq-maintain.rst

 Invariably due to something in your environment, you are likely to lose a node in your cluster.
-In this scenario, multiple LXC containers on the same host are running Rabbit and are in a single Rabbit cluster.
+In this scenario, multiple LXC containers on the same host are running RabbitMQ and are in a single RabbitMQ cluster.

 If the host still shows as part of the cluster, but it is not running,
 execute: